 Founded in 1876, Hathaway Brown is committed to a fusion of academic and experiential learning.
-This co-ed Early Childhood and all-girls’ K-12 independent day school of 873 students focuses on educational innovation as it prepares students to rise boldly to the challenges of our times and live out the HB motto of learning “not for school, but for life.”
+This co-ed Early Childhood and all-girls’ K-12 independent day school focuses on educational innovation as it prepares students to rise boldly to the challenges of our times and live out the HB motto of learning “not for school, but for life.”

-HB is a 14-time NorthCoast 99 best workplaces for top talent winner, a five-time NEO Success Award winner and has four times been ranked one of Northeast Ohio's Top Workplaces by The Plain Dealer.
+HB is a 14-time NorthCoast 99 best workplaces for top talent winner, a five-time NEO Success Award winner and has five times been ranked one of Northeast Ohio's Top Workplaces by The Plain Dealer.
 Educational colleagues throughout the country consider HB a leader in the field.
 From 2010-2012, more than 1,200 attendees took part in HB's signature Education Innovation Summits.
 These faculty members and administrators came from 170 different public, independent, charter, and parochial schools in 35 U.S. states, the District of Columbia, and Canada.
 HB also hosted the 2016 Private Schools With Public Purpose conference, which brought educators from 35 schools in 17 states together to collaborate and find solutions to some of our nation's most pressing issues for students.
-In 2018, the school will be the site of the annual conference for the Global Educators Benchmark Group.
+In 2018, the school was the site of the annual conference for the Global Education Benchmark Group.

 The school maintains small class sizes in all divisions, and the student:faculty ratio is 8.6:1.
 HB is generously supported by gifts from alumnae around the world, as well as parents, faculty members, and friends of the institution.
-As of June 30, 2017, the market value of HB's endowment is roughly $56 million.
+As of June 30, 2018, the market value of HB's endowment is roughly $59.5 million.
 The school offers extensive transportation services and a one-to-one technology program.

-In 2016, Dr. Mary Frances "Fran" Bisselle became HB's 14th Head of School.
+Beginning in the 2016-2017 school year, Dr. Mary Frances "Fran" Bisselle became HB's 14th Head of School.
 The school's unique academic architecture allows students of all ages to gain an extraordinarily sound foundation in core subjects and to pursue their passions through the signature Institute for 21st Century Education, which reimagines traditional academic architecture and allows students to explore their passions and expand their real-world skills in a variety of disciplines.
 The Institute is comprised of 11 distinct centers running the gamut from civic engagement to business and finance.
 Some of the most popular programs are the Center for Global Citizenship, the Osborne Writing Center, and the Science Research & Engineering Program.
 Completing all center requirements over the course of three or four years can earn students graduation designations not often seen on high school transcripts.

 Hathaway Brown is a member of the National Association of Independent Schools, the National Coalition of Girls’ Schools, the Ohio Association of Independent Schools, the Cleveland Council of Independent Schools, the Global Education Benchmark Group, and is a founding member of the World Education Alliance.